A LITTLE ABOUT US

 - Exposure to various cultures, geographies, nationalities, ethnicities and points of view, appreciating the basis of each person’s worldview;

-- Exposure to various economic sectors in order to appreciate the vastness of experience and expertise of others outside their field of interest, such as financial, manufacturing, technology, government, natural resources, education, ;
+- Exposure to various economic sectors in order to appreciate the vastness of experience and expertise of others outside their field of interest, such as; financial, manufacturing, technology, government, natural resources, and education;

 - Demonstrated respect for committing to local, on-the-ground involvement with people, communities and cultures, with awareness and sensitivity to their economic realities; and

-- Understanding of Nevada’ unique history, heritage and culture; aptitude and capability to work closely with communities large or small, rural or urban,
+- Understanding of Arizona’ unique history, heritage and culture as well as aptitude and capability to work closely with communities large or small, rural or

 Interpersonal Communication Skills: